-Figure 11 and 12.
-Inside and Outside View of Hojjatieh school in the Current Era (Source: Authors)
+Figures 11 and 12.
+Inside and Outside Views of Hojjatieh School in the Current Era (Source: Authors)

-Its description in the text of Nasser al-Sharia (ibid., 412) indicates a completely traditional view of construction:
+Its description in the text of Nasser al-Sharia (ibid. p.
+412) indicates a completely traditional view of construction:

 This school, which later became known as the "Hojjatieh School", is built in six separate two-storey buildings and has a total of 126 bright and sunny rooms, so that all its rooms, especially the upper floors, have enough open air and light, and its students have been hygienic in every way.
 The four parts of the school building are located opposite each other on the north and south sides of the school yard, the two northern parts are lacated inside the school courtyard and the two southern parts are located next to a street that branches off from Safaieh Square and connects to the river.
 The other part is located on the west side.
 In front of it, on the east side, is the beautiful mosque of the school and its small courtyard, which was built by investment of the late Haj Ahmad Etefaq, an Azerbaijani businessman living in Tehran.
 The shrine of the late Ayatollah Hojjat is next to the mosque.
 Above the shrine and next to the mosque are the school rooms of the students, and thus the public building of the school is made in a rectangular shape and in a pleasant manner, especially the flower gardens and the lush trees that surround the large school pond, have given a special splendor and prosperity to that scientific and religious center.
 The big and pleasant crypt of the school is also in the northwestern part.
 In the hot summer season of Qom, it is an effective factor for the welfare and comfort of the school students.
-On the west side of this part is the huge water reservoir of the school, which was built by one third of the heritage of the late "Calcutta Chi" of Tabriz..
+On the west side of this part is the huge water reservoir of the school, which was built by one third of the heritage of the late "Calcutta Chi" of Tabriz.

-The continuation of this traditional orientation in the creation of space could be seen in Sheikhan Bazaar - shortly after the mentioned period- in the early 1960s.
-Here, the interior space with a four-part arch creates a completely traditional atmosphere.
+The persistence of this traditional orientation in spatial design is evident in Sheikhan Bazaar, constructed shortly after the aforementioned period in the early 1960s.
+Here, the interior space, organized around a four-part arch, creates a distinctly traditional atmosphere.